tomerd/q-java-binding/readme.md

 		./configure --with-java
 		make && make install

-* make sure to set java.library.path to where qlib is installed (normally /usr/local/lib). otherwise Java will not be able to load the q library.
+* make sure to set java.library.path to where qlib is installed (normally /usr/local/lib). otherwise the JVM will not be able to find the q library.

 ##### Example